Singapore Market Entry for Korean SMEs: A Brand-First Playbook

 Right approach:

-3. Seed with 10–15 Singaporean micro-influencers featuring acne-prone and mixed skin tones, before any paid spend
+- Seed with 10 to 15 Singaporean micro-influencers featuring acne-prone and mixed skin tones, before any paid spend

-This isn’t a six-month project.
-It’s a 90-day brand foundation sprint before meaningful marketing spend begins.
+This is a 90-day brand foundation sprint before meaningful marketing spend begins, not a six-month project.

 The Bigger Picture